A Worm That Can Really, Really Get Under Your Skin

 The woman ended up being treated by Vladimir Kartashev, a physician at Rostov State Medical University.
 Using a pair of forceps, Kartashev held the worm in place and surgically removed it from her lip.

-The size of that worm was not revealed, but females can grow up to 6.5 inches long, while males grow to nearly three inches.
+The size of that worm was not revealed, but females can grow up to 6.5 inches long, while males grow to nearly 3 inches.

 Kartashev and Pshenichnaya both say the case was not surprising.
 They have seen it before.